mdsol/cassandra_opscenter_cookbook/README.md

 Description
 ===========

-This cookbook exists to make a deployment of a Datastax Opscenter cluster on a Cassandra cluster.
+This cookbook exists to make a deployment of a [Datastax Opscenter][1] cluster on a Cassandra cluster.

 [1]: http://planetcassandra.org/Download/DataStaxCommunityEdition